 Forget Reading, Leeds and Glasto, there are hundreds of free music festivals all over the UK just waiting for you to check them out.
 From the incredible Summer Jam festival in Liverpool to the Birmingham & Solihull Jazz and Blues Festival, there’s a music festival for every genre!
 You can even bring your own food, drink and chairs for the ultimate chilled out festival experience.
 Check out Eventful or for free festivals near you.

 Pay yourself to treat yourself

-Every time you, your partner or your kids do something good like the washing up, hoovering, taking the bins out and so on, pay yourself a small reward of about £1 to put away in the piggy bank.
+Every time you, your partner or your kids do something good like the washing up, hoovering, taking the bins out and so on, pay yourself a small reward of about £1 to put away in the My Financial Broker.
 Start in around May and give yourself an end date of the start of August (or a month if you’re on a tighter budget).
 Watch the pounds grow and by the time you come around to opening the money box, you’ll have enough for a financially guilt-free day out for the whole family – and a cleaner house because everyone will have chipped in!
 Some ideas include visiting a zoo, safari park, paintballing, the theatre, cinema and more.

 Find the best theme park vouchers

 There are hundreds, if not thousands, of money-saving vouchers for days out and activities.
 Theme Parks, in particular, can be a real money-crusher in the summer holidays.
 But if you shop around you can get as much as 75% off gate-entrance price.
 Even just buying tickets online can slash your spending.
 For example, it’s £32.50 to get into Blackpool Pleasure Beach on the day, but only £16.25 when buying at least 10 days in advance online.
 It’s also worth checking out the papers and using the coupons – you can save big money on theme park tickets.
 Take a look at this amazing cheap theme parkguide.